-Attainment - EAL In the 2022 End of KS1 assessments.
-Analyse School Performance data 50% of Pupils with English as an Additional Language achieved at least expected standard in Reading, Writing and Maths.
-In the 2022 Year 1 Phonics screening check 67% of Pupils with English as an Additional Language achieved the expected standard, which is above national percentage.
-Disadvantaged Analyse School Performance data In the 2022 End of KS1 assessments Disadvantaged children achieved slightly below National in Reading, Writing and Maths.
-Non Disadvantaged pupils achieved above National in all areas.
-In the 2022 Year 1 Phonics screening check, 53% of Disadvantaged children achieved the expected standard.
+Attainment - EAL In the 2023 End of KS1 assessments.
+(3 children) Analyse School Performance data 33% of Pupils with English as an Additional Language achieved expected standard in Reading and Writing and 67% in Maths.
+In the 2023 Year 1 Phonics screening check 67% of Pupils with English as an Additional Language achieved the expected standard which is above national percentage.
+Disadvantaged Analyse School Performance data In the 2023 End of KS1 assessments Disadvantaged children achieving Expected standard was above National in Reading and Writing and 6% below National in Maths.
+Non Disadvantaged pupils achieving expected standard was above National in all areas.
+In Reading there was no significant gap between Disadvan- taged at expected standard and National.
+There was a gap of 14% more others at Expected Standard than Disadvan- taged children.
+In the 2023 Year 1 Phonics screening check, 72% of Disad- vantaged children achieved the expected standard which was higher than National.
+Our 2023 objectives to improve attainment of Disadvantaged children compared to National has been met.
+To improve at- tainment of Disadvantaged children compared to others has been met for Reading but there is still a gap for Writing and Maths.
+SEN In the 2023 End of KS1 assessments there was one child Analyse School with an EHCP.
+Performance data In the 2023 Year 1 Phonics screening check there was one child with an EHCP (this data will not be contained within this report due to it be- ing only one child and identifiable).